spMohanty/SemEval/README.md

-The TakeLab Semantic Text Similarity System
+The Fork Of TakeLab Semantic Text Similarity System
 ===========================================